turnuphosting/varnish-cache-installation-on-WHM-and-cPanel-for-RHElL-based-Linux-version-8.x/README.md

 # Installing
 `git clone` this repository, `cd varnish-cache-installation-on-WHM-and-cPanel-for-RHElL-based-Linux-version-8.x` into the directory.
 Run `make`.
-Once done, run `vi /etc/varnish/default.vcl` and compare and add missing ones from https://github.com/turnuphosting/varnish-cache-installation-on-WHM-and-cPanel-for-RHElL-based-Linux-version-8.x/blob/main/vcl%20config%20for%20wordpress to your vcl config.
+To uninstall Varnish and Hitch, Run `make uninstall` and change the ports as seen in the Note text above back to default.

 # Varnish Cache Flush cPanel Plugin
-You can go to https://github.com/turnuphosting/cPanel-plugin-to-flush-varnish-cache-for-user-websites and follow the steps there to install cPanel Plugin that'll allow your users to clear Varnish cache for their domains directly from cPanel.
+You can go to https://github.com/turnuphosting/cPanel-plugin-to-flush-varnish-cache-for-user-websites and follow the steps there to install cPanel Plugin that'll allow your users to clear the Varnish cache for their domains directly from cPanel.

 # For WordPress users:
-You can easily clear Varnish cache using this plugin https://wordpress.org/plugins/varnish-http-purge.
+You can easily clear the Varnish cache using this plugin https://wordpress.org/plugins/varnish-http-purge.
+Edit your wp-config.php file in your root directory and add the code below.
+`if (!empty($_SERVER['HTTP_X_FORWARDED_PROTO'])) {
+    $_SERVER['HTTPS'] = 'on';
+}`